In recent years, poor structuring of performance reviews has caused them to get a bad wrap as stress-inducing events for employees.

 With the right performance review structuring, these pulse checks can act as a North star for your direct reports, keeping them focused, motivated, and on track to be successful at their jobs and in achieving their own professional goals.

-Here are five steps to ensure that your annual performance reviews are never blindsiders, but growing opportunities.
+Here are six steps to ensure that your annual performance reviews do not blindside employees but are growing opportunities.

 Just as your direct reports work year round, as a manager you too should be tracking the performance of your remote engineers on a regular basis.
 Beyond creating weekly or bi-weekly 1:1 check-ins, creating quarterly goals tied to smaller quarterly performance meetings can be incredibly motivating and focusing for remote engineers.